-Learn about Darning Socks: a wonderful Vintage Skill.
-Once you master this, you can mend all your wool socks!
+Darning or Mending Socks is a wonderful Vintage Skill.
+Once you master this, you can fix the holes in all your wool socks and mittens!

 Years ago, my mom taught me how to darn to repair holes in wool socks.
 Darning socks is such a useful vintage skill as it can save money by extending the life of wool socks, mittens and sweaters.
 Plus, it is quite fun to do!
 It is mini weaving project.

 The dynamics of repairing woolen garments is very interesting.
 If the hole is large enough like in a sweater or scarf, then a patch can be knit separately and simply sewn in place.

 But, for smaller holes in the toes, ball of foot or heels of socks, there is another simple darning method that works wonders.
 This is a simple, utility method that is quick and easy to do.

 - Darning Needles: blunt tip with large eye to thread yarn.
 You will need: Darning Needles

 - Wooden Darner or Darning Egg or simply use an Orange